-(56) Anything authorised or required by or under this Act or any other enactment to be done by the Regulator, other than the making of a statutory instrument, may be done by any member of the staff of the Regulator who is authorised generally or specifically by the Regulator.
+(5) Anything authorised or required by or under this Act or any other enactment to be done by the Regulator, other than the making of a statutory instrument, may be done by any member of the staff of the Regulator who is authorised generally or specifically by the Regulator.

-(67) Parliament must ensure that adequate funding and resources are made available to the Regulator, to enable it to independently and effectively exercise its powers and perform its functions and duties.
+(6) Parliament must ensure that adequate funding and resources are made available to the Regulator, to enable it to independently and effectively exercise its powers and perform its functions and duties.

-(78) The Regulator controls its own budget and finances, as approved by Parliament.
+(7) The Regulator controls its own budget and finances, as approved by Parliament.

-(89) The Regulator may delegate the functions and responsibilities of the Chief Inspector to such person as the Regulator deems appropriate, including an employee of the public electricity supplier, and the Chief Inspector may delegate the Chief Inspector's functions and responsibilities to inspectors with the approval of the Regulator.
+(8) The Regulator may delegate the functions and responsibilities of the Chief Inspector to such person as the Regulator deems appropriate, including an employee of the public electricity supplier.